awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetItemCRUD.md

 1. Execute the `BatchWriteItem` method by providing the `BatchWriteItemRequest` object that you created in the preceding step\.

 1. Process the response\.
 You should check if there were any unprocessed request items returned in the response\.
-This could happen if you reach the provisioned throughput limit or some other transient error\.
+This could happen if you reach the provisioned throughput quota or some other transient error\.
 Also, DynamoDB limits the request size and the number of operations you can specify in a request\.
 If you exceed these limits, DynamoDB rejects the request\.
 For more information, see [BatchWriteItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html)\.

 The following C\# code example demonstrates the preceding steps\.
 The example creates a `BatchWriteItemRequest` to perform the following write operations:
 + Put an item in `Forum` table\.